 Bananas and fruit gone, we took them into the river for a scrub down and a rinse before we headed off on our jungle trek.

 We headed into the jungle, following the lead of the elephants.
 Crossing streams and climbing up muddy hills (if you go, wear good walking shoes that you can get wet!).
 Gum told us stories and all kinds of interesting facts along the way, and of course the elephants were aways entertaining.
-I became quick buddies with Bung Un, the one who ate all my bananas.
+I became quick buddies with Bung Un; the elephant who ate all my bananas.
 She frequently came over checking me for more but was happy with some pats on the head and stroke on her trunk.
 She also was very photogenic, happy to ham it up for me and my camera.
 I loved walking alongside her and, given that flapping ears mean a happy elephant, I’m pretty sure she liked me too (check my adorable video of Bung Un).

 Lunch was delicious; an assortment of traditional dishes and fresh fruit from dessert.
 Again we were offered tea or coffee as we relaxed overlooking the hills, river, and rice paddies in the distance.
 Around 1:30 it was time to say goodbye to MandaLao and head back to Luang Prabang after an absolutely incredible day.